 ASP.NET MVC 4 automatically create CRUD (create, read, update, and delete) action methods and views for you (the automatic creation of CRUD action methods and views is known as scaffolding).
 You now have a fully functional MVC 4 web application that lets you create, list, edit, and Delete Employee entries.

-Now, run the application and access EmployeeController with action method /Index.
-The first time you will access the EmployeeController/Index Action method, it will show the Empty list because we have not added data to it and URL will be like http://localhost:19486/Employee/Index.
+Now, run the application and access EmployeeController with the action method /Index.
+The first time you will access the EmployeeController/Index Action method, it will show the Empty list because we have not added data to it, and the URL will be like http://localhost:19486/Employee/Index.

-Now click on the Create New link to add new employee details that will open a new screen to add employee details that will be like as shown below.
+Now click on the Create New link to add new employee details that will open a new screen to add employee details like as shown below.

-After adding an Employee, it will get redirect to the Index page and display the entire list which we have added.
+After adding an Employee, it will be redirected to the Index page and display the entire list we have added.

 Selecting records from EmployeeDetails Table